oddpotato/CV/README.md

 ## Fiona Apps

-I am a long-time <a href="https://en.wikipedia.org/wiki/User:Panyd">Wikipedia administrator</a>, <a href="https://www.burnyourfeelings.com/">artist</a>, and online community manager with extensive knowledge about online extremism.
+I am a long-time <a href="https://en.wikipedia.org/wiki/User:Panyd">Wikipedia administrator</a>, artist, and online community manager with extensive knowledge about online extremism.
 I am in the process of learning to code to help in the fight against bad faith actors, and hope to one day be part of a team whose design principles include provisions to counter radicalization.

 I would also love to join in on more Open Source projects.
 Copyleft is responsible for so many amazing leaps forward in tech, and although I have extensive experience creating articles and images, I have yet to contribute to code.